Kandy T. Velazquez, M.S., Ph.D.

 Matthew Noneman

-Matt is a student at the University of South Carolina Honors College, and is currently working towards completing a B.S. in Biological Sciences.
-He has received support from the UofSC SURF program to conduct research in the Velázquez Lab, focusing on characterization of spontaneous pain in colorectal cancer.
+Matt graduated from the University of South Carolina Honors College in 2021, and is currently working as a Research Associate I at Metagenomi.
+He received support from the USC SURF program to conduct research in the Velázquez Lab, focusing on characterization of spontaneous pain in colorectal cancer.
 In his free time, Matt enjoys musical performance and playing sports.

 Nour Shams

-Nour is an undergraduate student at the University of South Carolina, and is currently working towards completing a B.S in Molecular Biology.
-He has received a Magellan Scholars grant to conduct research on the effects of TNF-alpha, or a lack thereof, in mice with colorectal cancer.
-In his free time, Nour enjoys lifting, cycling, and and hiking.
+Nour graduated from the University of South Carolina in 2022.
+He is currently a recipient of a Postbac Intramural Training Award (IRTA) at the University of National Institute of Health.
+He received a Magellan Scholars grant to conduct research on the effects of TNF-alpha, or a lack thereof, in mice with colorectal cancer.
+In his free time, Nour enjoys lifting, cycling, and hiking.